kunaltelangi/prodat/CONTRIBUTING.md

-# Datmo
+# prodat

-## Contributing to Datmo
+## Contributing to prodat
-We encourage community contributions to Datmo.
+We encourage community contributions to prodat.
 The best place to get started is by running examples locally.
 Once you have it working, contributors can take a shot at improving our documentation.
 While our documentation is continually updated with code updates, there is always much room for improvement.
 Documentation can be found in the `docs/` directory, in the docstrings for functions in the code, and